-Many might think that the internet isn’t conducive to studying—that it’s all cat videos and social networking—but there are thousands of websites out there designed specifically for learning new skills, managing everyday life, and even helping students study for exams.
+Many might think that the internet isn’t conducive to studying—that it’s all cat videos and social networking—but there are thousands of websites out there designed specifically for learning new skills, managing everyday life, and even study tools to help students study for exams.

-Here we’ll shine the spotlight on 9 websites dedicated to being a your new best study-buddy.
+Here we’ll shine the spotlight on 9 online study tools dedicated to being a your new best study-buddy.
 Whether it’s time management, digital flashcards, self-made quizzes, study games, or other educational tools, these sites and apps can help students of any age get ready for upcoming tests, all for the low, low price of absolutely free.

 Visual learners, rejoice.
 What makes this site unique are the mind maps, a web of information that breaks down broad subjects into smaller topics.
 When a you create a map, it allows you to see how things are connected — this helps with both memorization and understanding.

 The site also has numerous other helpful features like flashcards, a note taking platform, self-created quizzes, study planner, a collaboration tool, and a way to track how much you’re learning.
 This versatile tool is also available across multiple platforms for studying on the go.